xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 * Update MailChimp lists every (_Never, 1 minute, 10 minutes, etc._): Select the time interval for the periodical list updates.

 ## E-Commerce features setup
+In the **E-Commerce features setup** section of the module settings page, you can see